Stories from the January 2026 uprising in Minneapolis, MN.

 We backed up Spotify (metadata and music files).
 It’s distributed in bulk torrents (~300TB).
 It’s the world’s first “preservation archive” for music which is fully open (meaning it can easily be mirrored by anyone with enough disk space), with 86 million music files, representing around 99.6% of listens.

-The guardrails of high-mindedness in Germany's new political matrix
+The guardrails of high-mindedness in Germany's new political matrix.

-How weapons continue to be shipped to Israel through Cologne
+How weapons continue to be shipped to Israel through Cologne.

 The antideutsch youth papering cities in pro-Israel stickers

 Bill Hagan felt his head push beyond the pillow and into the headboard.
 As he came to consciousness, he realised it was not a headboard but the reinforced plastic bulkhead of a plane.
-At the moment he

 A simple printable calendar with the full year on a single page